P. B. Salim

 Dr. P B Salim is an IAS officer of the 2001 batch belonging to the West Bengal cadre.
 He hails from the south Indian state of Kerala.

 Career

 Dr. Salim served in a mix of assignments in West Bengal and Kerala.
 He started his career as Sub Divisional Officer Barrackpore and thereafter as OSD & under Secretary, Home Department, Govt. of West Bengal; Additional District Magistrate of South 24 Parganas District; General Manager, Kerala State Civil Supplies Corporation.
 He served as District Magistrate in two districts of Kerala viz.
 Kozhikode and Kannur and thereafter in two districts of West Bengal viz.
 Nadia and South 24 Parganas.
 He served as CEO, Rastriya Swastha Bima Yojana (RSBY) and National Rural Livelihood Mission (NRLM) in West Bengal.

-In 2019 he began serving as the Chairman & Managing Director of West Bengal Power Development Corporation Limited (WBPDCL).
-He holds additional position as Secretary, Chief Minister's Office (CMO) Public Grievances Cell, West Bengal.
-He is also the CEO and nodal officer of Bangla Sahayata Kendra.
+In 2019 He began serving as the Chairman & Managing Director of West Bengal Power Development Corporation Limited (WBPDCL).
+He has also held additional position as Secretary, Chief Ministers Office (CMO) Public Grievances Cell, West Bengal.